Contents:

 -

-your company supplies tech to government and you want to follow the latest market trends, or
+Your company supplies tech to government and you want to follow the latest market trends, or

 -

-you work in a public body and want to know how your peers are
+You work in a public body and want to know how your peers are

 adapting to rapid change, or -

-you are a journalist, commentator or policy advisor in search of
+You are a journalist, commentator or policy advisor in search of

 hard facts to back up your research.